metabrainz/troi-recommendation-playground/docs/lb_radio.rst

 #. **all_time**: Stats for all time, covering all listens for the user.
 #. **this_week**, **this_month**, **this_year**: Stats for the user for the current week, month, year, respectively.

+For the recs term, the following options apply:

+#. **listened**: Fetch recommeded recordings that the user has listened to.
+Useful for making "safe" playlists.
+#. **unlistened**: Fetch recommeded recordings that the user has not listened to.
+Useful for making "exploration" playlists.

 Modes
 -----